-Let’s say a child is involved in an accident or suffers physical abuse.
+Let’s say a child had an accident or suffers physical abuse.
 These incidents cause more than just psychological trauma.
-Head or neck injuries, in particular, can lead to an upper cervical subluxation.
-Such a misalignment can restrict blood flow to the brain, and place pressure on the brainstem.
+Head or neck injuries can lead to an upper cervical subluxation.
+Such a misalignment can restrict blood flow to the brain, and put pressure on the brainstem.
 Cerebrospinal fluid drainage may be interrupted, and vital nerves and soft tissue are subject to damage.
-The effects of this misalignment can compound over the course of a number of years and lead to chronic pain and other issues later in life.
+The effects of this misalignment can compound over time and lead to fibromyalgia and other issues later in life.

 Therefore, it is easy to combine the ideas of these two doctors—that childhood trauma is connected to chronic pain—with the modern understanding that chronic pain conditions are physiological and not psychosomatic.
 Upper cervical chiropractic brings both the theories together by explaining the underlying problem.
 It also offers a solution.

 Upper cervical chiropractic is a gentle way to correct upper cervical subluxations.
-When this is accomplished, proper blood and cerebrospinal fluid flow can be restored, and the brainstem and central nervous system, in general, can function at a higher level.
+Correction of misalignments can result in the restoration of proper blood and cerebrospinal fluid flow and return of function of the brainstem and central nervous system.
 If you suffer from chronic pain and have suffered head or neck trauma (whether in childhood or more recent times), this may be the natural solution you have been searching for.